walid1921/iMovie/README.md

 ## 🎯 Learning

-- Learned how to work with the most important hooks like useState, useRef and useEffect, including how to clean the Effect up.
+- Learned how to work with the most important hooks like useState, useRef, useContext and useEffect, including how to clean the Effect up.
 - Learned how to make the components reusable to be used in the app.
 Additionally, learned the importance of keeping the code clean and organized for future improvements.

 ## 🚦 Running the Project